0xZ0F/Z0FCourse_ReverseEngineering/0x500-DLL/0x504-SayHello.md

   <img height="150" src="[ignore]/SayHello/TestingStart.png">
 </p>

-They are almost exactly the same.
-At this point we can say that the function `SayHello()` is calling is `std::cout`.
+The start of the functions look almost exactly the same.
+At this point we can be pretty confident that the function `SayHello()` is calling is `std::cout`.
 Let's take a look at the jump instruction at the end of the `SayHello()` function and see what we can find there.
 Here is the code that is jumped to:
 <p>
   <img height="400" src="[ignore]/SayHello/DLLEndl.png">
 </p>

 My first guess, based on the fact that "\n" is used and that we think `std::cout` is called, is that this function is `std::endl`.
+Also, it does look like a more condensed version of `std::cout`.

 In this case I'm pretty certain that I've figured it out.
 You could do further reversing if you want.